MicrosoftDocs/bot-docs/articles/channel-connect-teams.md

 >
 > - The **Calling** tab supports the Teams calling feature.
 For more information, see [Register calls and meetings bot for Microsoft Teams](/microsoftteams/platform/bots/calls-and-meetings/registering-calling-bot).
 > - The **Publish** tab contains information about how to publish your Teams app to the Teams Store.
-> - The **China Mooncake** cloud does not support the **Get bot embed code** feature.
+> - The **Microsoft Azure operated by 21Vianet** does not support the **Get bot embed code** feature.
 To test the Teams channel, create the Teams app and deploy it using the steps mentioned below.

 ## Test your bot in Teams